Simone-Erba/DockerSurfer/README.md

 ## PageRank and Central betweeness

 Page Rank index can be seen as the influence of the image.
-It is calculated by adding the Page Rank value of all the image that use that image (children images).
+It is calculated by adding the Page Rank value of all the images that use that image (children images).
 Changes in the layers of an image with a high page Rank value can affect a lot of images.

 Betweeness centrality index is the number of how many images can affect the image.
-An high value mean that the image can have unexpected changes in its layers.
+A high value means that the image can have unexpected changes in its layers.

 ## How to use

 The user interface is structured as a REST Service, to guarantee an easy to browse and share interface.
-The REST interface is helpful for sharing links or for perform searches directly in the URL address.
+The REST interface is helpful for sharing links or for performing searches directly in the URL address.
-With DockerSurfer you can manage images' popularity and stability, so you can be aware of unexpected chenges in them.
-If for example an image lose popularity, this can mean that a new bug was discovered or that a better image was released.
-You can also see images stability, if the stability decrease (betweeness centrality value increase) the image has now more chances to change its layers unexpectly.
-If you don't know how to use an image or if the documentation is poor, you can see how other users are using it. if you are writing a new image, Dockersurfer can helps you with the choice of the base image.
+With DockerSurfer you can manage images popularity and stability, so you can be aware of unexpected changes in them.
+If for example an image loses popularity, this can mean that a new bug was discovered or that a better image was released.
+You can also see the images stability.
+If the stability decreases (betweeness centrality value increase) the image now has more chances to change its layers unexpectly.
+If you don't know how to use an image or if the documentation is poor, you can see how other users are using it.
+If you are writing a new image, DockerSurfer can helps you with the choice of the base image.

 ## Interface